 To be placed on the promotion "recommended list," a soldier eligible for promotion to E-5 must achieve a minimum of 350 combined administrative and board points.
 A soldier eligible for promotion to E-6 must have at least 450 total promotion points.

-Soldiers who make it through all of the above are placed on the "Recommended List," and there are only a certain number of vacancies available in each MOS for each enlisted grade.
-Each month, the Army looks at each MOS and determines how many people within the MOS they need to promote to fill the vacancies (remember, vacancies within each grade are created when someone gets promoted out of that grade, gets out of the Army, or re-trains into a different MOS).
+Soldiers who make it through all of the above are placed on the "recommended list," and there are only a certain number of vacancies available in each MOS for each enlisted grade.
+Each month, the Army looks at each MOS and determines how many people within the MOS they need to promote to fill the vacancies (remember, vacancies within each grade are created when someone gets promoted out of that grade, leaves the Army, or re-trains into a different MOS).

 Centralized Promotions (E-7, E-8, and E-9)

-Centralized promotions are conducted Army-wide, at Army Personnel Headquarters.
-The unit/battalion has nothing (or little) to do with the promotion process.
+Centralized promotions are conducted Army-wide at Army Personnel Headquarters.
+The unit or battalion has little to do with the promotion process in these cases.
 There are no minimum time-in-grade requirements for promotion to E-7, E-8, or E-9, but soldiers must meet the following minimum time-in-service requirements to be eligible for promotion:

 The Centralized Promotion Board consists of at least five members.
-The board can (and usually is) divided into separate panels, which, in turn, review/score the promotion records for those being considered in different MOS's.
+The board can (and usually is) divided into separate panels, which review and score the promotion records for those being considered in different MOSs.
 If so, each panel must include at least three voting members.
-The President of the Board must be a General Officer.
+The president of the board must be a general officer.
 Board members are commissioned officers and Senior NCOs.

 Unlike the promotion boards for E-5s and E-6's, soldiers do not personally meet the Centralized Board.
 The board makes their decisions based on the contents of the soldier's promotion records.